oysw/data-center-web/README.md

 >For more information, visit celery doc [here](http://docs.celeryproject.org/en/latest/).

 6. Start celery, uwsgi, nginx with systemd
 >Script for each of above is provided below.
 If your system doesn't support systemd.
 You can choose another way.
-This step is to daemonize dsweb.
+This step is to daemonize datacenter.
 You can also open three terminals for temporary usage.

 ### Script for Configuration

 #### nginx
-Path: /etc/nginx/sites-enabled/dsweb_nginx.conf
+Path: /etc/nginx/sites-enabled/datacenter_nginx.conf
 > nginx configuration file
 ```
-# dsweb_nginx.conf
+# datacenter_nginx.conf

 # the upstream component nginx needs to connect to
 upstream django {